openpermissions/support-docs/documents/markdown/guides/concepts.md

 #### hub, hub-in-a-box

-A **hub** is an OPP instance, specifically one that runs the complete platform and manages repositories. **Hub-in-a-box** is a ready to run server image from which a **hub** can be spun up running on a single virtual server.
-This is in contrast to a **hub** in which each [microservice]() runs on its own dedicated virtual server.
+A hub is an OPP instance, specifically one that runs the complete platform and manages repositories.
+"Hub-in-a-box" is a ready to run server image from which a hub can be spun up running on a single virtual server.
+This is in contrast to a hub in which each [microservice]() runs on its own dedicated virtual server.

 #### Hub Key